Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")
 1. If desired, select the view for which you want to define the sorting.
    Alternatively, you have the following options:
-   - You can sort a column for a temporary use without changing.
+   - You can sort a column for a temporary use without changing the view.
-   - You can save the changes later in an existing view.
    - You can create a new view with the new sorted column.

 2. Move the mouse pointer over the columns.